jul0105/last-byte.github.io/_posts/2019-04-03-angr-introduction-part2.1.md

 import claripy
 ```

 Then we define our `main()` and the variables we need.
-Along that we define our initial state for angr
+Along with that we define our initial state for angr

 ```
 def main():